Baseball analytics can provide a solid starting point for HR and finance leaders.

 Advancements in storage capacity, wearable devices and computing bandwidth have further enabled baseball teams to capture and leverage big data sources, and the results are impressive.
 As noted by Deadspin, the "sabermetrics" revolution is now effectively complete.
 "Analytics is not some outsider's method of attacking institutional baseball; it's how institutional baseball does business."
 HCM leaders, meanwhile, find themselves in the adolescence of their industry's data revolution — what can they learn from baseball's big shift?

 Why did analytics work so well for the Oakland A's?
-According to MIT Sloan School of Management, using hard and fast data about player performance — rather than relying on traditional methods of scouting talent — allowed general manager Billy Beane and assistant general manager Paul DePodesta to "find value where it wasn't readily apparent."
-Their work was based on sabermetrics, an objective analytics model created by baseball statistician Bill James.
+The work of general manager Billy Beane and his staff was based on sabermetrics, an objective analytics model created by baseball statistician Bill James.
 HR and finance departments now find themselves in a similar position with data about employee performance, job satisfaction and salary readily available, but in many cases lack an effective model of analysis.

 For finance leaders, the rise of HR analytics demands a focus on objective measurements, which produce actionable results.
 More importantly, it demands a careful approach to spending.
 First, HR teams and C-suites need to identify their business objectives and utlilize their people data to get data-driven answers.
 Are employees likely to leave for other jobs?
 Are current salaries competitive?
 Next, identify likely data sources and invest in HR analytics tools that drive specific outcomes.